An Error Bound for the Time-Sliced Thawed Gaussian Propagation Method: Discretizing the Wave Packet Transform

 For a given phase space box $B$ such as \eqref{eq:error_truncation1}, the discretization error then depends not only on the number of grid points that are used to subdivide $B$, but also on the dimension of the phase space: \begin{lemma} Let $f\in C^\infty(\R^{2d})$ and $K=k^{2d}$ for some $k\ge 1$.
 Then, there exists a positive constant $c_f>0$, depending on the function $f$, such that

 where $\mathcal{K}=\{1,2,\dots,k\}^{2d}$.
-In particular, $c_f$ can be chosen as the total variation of the function $f$ (in the sense of Hardy and Krause). \end{lemma} We formulated Lemma~\ref{fact:multiRS} as a special variant of a more general result that can be found in \cite[5.5.5]{Davis:2007aa}.\\
+In particular, $c_f$ can be chosen as the total variation of the function $f$ (in the sense of Hardy and Krause). \end{lemma} We formulated Lemma~\ref{fact:multiRS} as a special variant of a more general result that can be found in \cite[chapter~5.5.5]{Davis:2007}.
+Moreover, we note that the estimate in Lemma~\ref{fact:multiRS} can be improved to a bound of order $\mathcal{O}(k^{-2})$ if the composite midpoint rule is used instead of the composite rectangle rule.\\

 The total error for the discretization of the wave packet transform is now obtained by combining the estimates in Lemma~\ref{fact:truncation} and Lemma~\ref{fact:multiRS}.
 For a Gaussian wave packet $\psi_0=g_{z_0}^{C_0,\e}$ and a given phase space box $B$ centered in $z_0$, let $B_q\subset\R^d$ denote the projection of $B$ onto the position space.
 Moreover, let us introduce the following notation for the spatial discretization error: